Jaison Water Tap

-These taps were a common sight on the roads in erstwhile Travancore, part of modern-day Kerala state in South India.

-They are quite popular throughout the Indian sub-continent and can still be commonly found in most of the traditional railway stations operated by Indian Railways.

 History

 J.P.
 Subramonya Iyer, who invented the tap, served as an insurance officer in the erstwhile Travancore-Cochin state.
 The tap was meant to reduce the water wastage which occurred when road-side water taps were left open by their users.
 With the help of a few friends who were engineers, such as Sri Rajangam (Deputy Chief Mechanical Engineer of South Indian Railway) and S.L.Narayanan, he developed the tap.

 He patented the invention, improved it further and patented the improved tap version as well.
 The Jaison water tap was the first of its kind to be patented.

 In order to facilitate large-scale production, Subramonya Iyer set up a factory at Karamana.
 Due to militant trade union activism prevalent in the region, the factory had to shut shop and moved to Coimbatore.

 International use

 The Jayson Tap has been used in many countries such as Nepal, Sri Lanka and Bhutan particularly in rural environments.

 HydroPlan, a German company, purchased the rights to produce, sell and distribute the tap worldwide except in India and Sri Lanka.
 Subsequently, the tap spread to Europe, England and Japan.